 When should you be worried that your circadian rhythm is off?
-You should consider rectifying your sleep schedule if you’re unable to sleep when the sun sets and wake when the sun rises.
-You may want to consider seeing a doctor if you are experiencing any of the following symptoms:
+You should consider rectifying your sleeping schedule if you’re unable to sleep when the sun sets and wake when the sun rises.
+You may want to consider seeing a doctor or sleep expert if you are experiencing any of the following symptoms:

-There are many things that can mess with your sleep schedule.
+There are many things that can mess with your sleep schedule, preventing you from getting a good night’s sleep.
 Luckily, practicing good sleep hygiene can help get you back on track.
-If you remember to stick to a schedule, avoid stimulants and heavy meals before bed, and stay active during the day, you should be able to sleep better at night.
+If you adopt better sleep habits like sticking to a regular sleep schedule, avoiding stimulants and heavy meals before bed, and staying active during the day, you should be able to sleep better at night.

 You should also make sure your sleep environment is comfortable, quiet and cool.
 A Casper Original Mattress could be one step toward an improved sleep environment, because they’re built to trap heat and help you stay cool and comfortable while you’re sleeping.
 Set yourself up for success by choosing ultra-comfortable bedding too!